Presentation tips

 Know your audience

-Even though you will be addressing an academic audience, keep in mind that most people in the audience do not share your expertise.
-Do not use scientific jargon and explain your topic in terms that everyone will be able to understand who is not an expert in your discipline.
+Avoid using scientific jargon and explain your topic in terms that everyone will be able to understand who is not an expert in your discipline.
+If something is difficult to explain, provide context.

 Create an outline on paper/sticky notes before you make your slides.
 What message do you want to convey?
 How do you structure your talk?
 How do you start your talk?
-Use a title that the audience can understand!
+Maybe you have a question for the audience?
+Or you make a statement that catches everone´s interest?

 Number of slides: Rule of thumb is one slide per one minute of talk.